 This is where communication factors into the process.
-Proper writing, thorough documentation, and detailed written instructions and guidelines can provide the whole team with a consistent vision on a project that cannot be obtained just by speaking to one another, or showing them a rough draft of a model that you’ve made.
+Proper writing, thorough documentation, and detailed written instructions and guidelines can provide the whole team with a consistent vision of a project that cannot be obtained just by speaking to one another or showing them a rough draft of a model that you’ve made.

 Oftentimes, groundbreaking and revolutionary designs were never the product of a single person, even if the idea came from one of them.
 Those designs might have had the input of other architects, engineers, and team members so that it is visually and structurally sound.